bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ## BLOCK-readText

-#### Understanding the Flex Item properties.
+#### Understanding the Flex Item properties

-In the last section, we have seen all the properties and values for the flex-container.
-We saw how we can align the items on the "main-axis" or "cross-axis" and how to utilize the extra space inside a flex-container.
-Like flex-container, there are few properties that we can apply on flex-items.
+In the last section, we have seen all the properties and values for a flex-container.
+We saw how to align items on the "main-axis" or the "cross-axis" and how to utilize the extra space inside a flex-container.
+Just like with a flex-container, there are a few properties that we can apply on flex-items too.

 The properties that can be applied to flex-items are: